 But happily there arose out of the fire

-At the time the Beschryvinge der Stadt Delft was published, he was only seventeen years old.
+At the time the Beschryvinge der Stadt Delft was published, Van Bleyswijck was only twenty-seven years old.
 The idea for the book was born in a peculiar circumstance.
-Although Van Bleyswijck was forced by an illness to abandon plans for a tour of the Netherlands, France and Italy, he decided to take advantage of his condition to explore the history of his hometown.
-The book is the history of the city with descriptions of the greatest accomplishments of its citizens and all of its important monuments.
+Although Van Bleyswijck was" forced by an illness to abandon plans for a tour of the Netherlands, France and Italy, he decided to take advantage of his condition to explore the history of his hometown.
+Van Bleyswijck believed that his love of Delft was shared by many of his fellow townspeople.
+Yet he sensed a change in outlook, complaining in his preface that a whole generation was growing up who were interested only in things from far-off lands and no longer concerned themselves with their own heritage.
+Clearly, prosperity and the worldwide expansion of the republic had profoundly influenced the thinking of many Delft burghers by the third quarter of the seventeenth century."2 The book is the history of the city with descriptions of the greatest accomplishments of its citizens and all of its important monuments.
 Some years later (1675), the Delft town council commissioned a celebratory map called the Kaart Figuratif.
 Van Bleyswijck was put in charge.

 Van Bleyswijck had mixed feeling about war and peace in the military town of Delft: "It is chilling to see these houses spit out their innards so that all terrible instruments invented in order to shorten mans life are brought forward."
 But he sees the need to prepare for war during times of peace and he prays for the blessing of the Almighty.